mohidjc/Virtual-Banking-System/README.md

 ### Azure Resources

-1. **Azure SQL Database**: The database contains the `Products` table, which stores information about products, their stock levels, and thresholds for reordering.
+1. **Azure SQL Database**: The database contains the `Products` table, which stores information about products, their stock levels, thresholds for reordering and status of reorder.
+The database also has `ReplenishemntSchedules` table which holds all scheduled reorders for employees.
 2. **Azure Event Grid**: An Event Grid Topic is used to send stock change events to trigger the replenishment process.

 ## Function 1: Order Processing